sarahgabrielle/WDI_PROJECT_2/README.md

 ## Approach taken:

-* **Write pseudocode before you write actual code.**
 * I planned out my application by firstly sketching some wireframes and wrote user stories to define what my users would want to do with the app.
 I also drew on some inspiration from other applications that I use and like (such as instagram and LIKEtoKNOW.it).
 I then made a to do list for what needed to get done.

-* I first started with the user authentication and tested this in Insomnia.
-Once that was working, I moved on to doing all the back-end elements of the application and continued testing my routes and controllers in Insomnia.
+* Coding-wise, I first started with the user authentication and tested this in Insomnia.
+Once that was working, I moved to doing all the back-end elements of the application and continued testing my routes and controllers in Insomnia.
 Once those elements were working, I finally moved on to the front-end and styling using Bootstrap.

 * I pseudo-coded all the basic elements of my application and built from there.![]()